ConnerArdman/Code-Quality-Guide/README.md

    <a name="variables--const"></a><a name="1.2"></a>
   - [1.2](#variables--const) Use `const` for all of your constants with `UPPERCASE_NAMING`.
 Use this for any "magic" values appearing in your code and declare them at the top of the module pattern.
     > Why?
 Not only does `const` prevent a variable from being reassigned, but these can also make your code much easier to read.
+As a note here, it is very common in industry to always prefer const over let when possible.
+There are benefits to this approach, but we are going to stick to only using const at the module-global level in this class.

     ```javascript
     // bad